-BEA USE ONLY
+BEA USE ONLY 2598

-Part II - Financial and Operating Data of U.S. Affiliate - Continued Section F - OTHER FINANCIAL AND OPERATING DATA (MAJORITY-OWNED U.S. AFFILIATES) 52 Did the sum of the ownership interests (both direct and indirect) held by ALL foreign parents in the voting sequivalent interest) of this U.S. affiliate (the sum of items 9 through 12, including any interests listed on a EXCEED 50 percent as of the end of the U.S. affiliate's fiscal year that ended in calendar year 2015?
-"Voting in instructions for items 9-13 starting on page 19.
-1 1 Yes - Continue with item 53. a separate sheet) NOTE: Complete items 53 through 62 ONLY if item 52 is answered "Yes" \$ Bil.
+Part II - Financial and Operating Data of U.S. Affiliate - Continued Section F - OTHER FINANCIAL AND OPERATING DATA (MAJORITY-OWNED U.S. AFFILIATES) 52 Did the sum of the ownership interests (both direct and indirect) held by ALL foreign parents in the voting securi equivalent interest) of this U.S. affiliate (the sum of items 9 through 12, including any interests listed on a sep EXCEED 50 percent as of the end of the U.S. affiliate's fiscal year that ended in calendar year 2016?
+"Voting interest instructions for items 9-13 starting on page 19. arate sheet) ^{1101 1} 1 Yes - Continue with item 53 .
+1 2 No - STOP.
+You have completed the BE-15B.
+NES!
+NOTE: Complete items 53 through 62 ONLY if item 52 is answered "Yes" \$ Bil.
 Mil.
 Thous.
 Dols.
 53 Certain gains (losses), included in item 23, net income (loss) - Report at gross amount before income tax effect.
 Report income tax effect in item 54.
-See instruction for item 53 starting on page 21 for details of what to include in this item.
-1 000 1 54 Income taxes - Provision for U.S. Federal, state, and local incomes taxes.
+See instruction for item 53 starting on page 21 for details of what to include in this item alrecolo 54 Income taxes - Provision for U.S. Federal, state, and local incomes taxes.
 INCLUDE the income tax effect of certain gains (losses) reported in item 53.
-EXCLUDE production royalty payments 55 Interest income from all sources (including foreign parents and affiliates), after deduction of taxes withheld by the payer.
+EXCLUDE production royalty payments 000 55 Interest income from all sources (including foreign parents and affiliates), after deduction of taxes withheld by the payer.
 Do not net against interest expense (item 56).
 2400 000 56 Interest expense plus interest capitalized, paid or due to all payees (including to foreign parents and affiliates), before deduction of U.S. tax withheld by the affiliate.
-Do not net against interest income (item 55) BEA USE ONLY DISTRIBUTION OF SALES OR GROSS OPERATING REVENUES 2599 Distribute sales or gross operating revenues among three categories - sales of goods, sales of services, and inv For the purpose of this distribution, "goods" are normally outputs that are tangible and "services" are normally outputs that a When a sale consists of both goods and services and cannot be unbundled (i.e., the goods and services are not separately the sales bewteen goods and services based on a best estimate of the value in each. are intangible.
+Do not net against interest income (item 55) 2401 000 DISTRIBUTION OF SALES OR GROSS OPERATING REVENUES 1 Distribute sales or gross operating revenues among three categories - sales of goods, sales of services, and investm For the purpose of this distribution, "goods" are normally outputs that are tangible and "services" are normally outputs that are in When a sale consists of both goods and services and cannot be unbundled (i.e., the goods and services are not separately billed the sales bewteen goods and services based on a best estimate of the value in each. tangible.
 NOTE - Before completing this section, see the instructions for items 58 through 60 on page 22.
-Utilities and oil & gas producers and distributors - To the extent feasible, revenues are to be allocated between sales sales of services.
-Revenues earned from the sale of a product (e.g., electricity, natural gas, oil, water, etc.) are to be repor goods.
-Revenues earned from the distribution or transmission of a product (e.g., fees received for the use of transmission etc.) are to be reported as sales of services. ted as sales of \$ Bil.
+Utilities and oil & gas producers and distributors - To the extent feasible, revenues are to be allocated between sales of gestales of services.
+Revenues earned from the sale of a product (e.g., electricity, natural gas, oil, water, etc.) are to be reported a goods.
+Revenues earned from the distribution or transmission of a product (e.g., fees received for the use of transmission lines, etc.) are to be reported as sales of services. s sales of \$ Bil.
 Mil.
 Thous.
 Dols.
-57 Total sales or gross operating revenues, excluding sales taxes - Equals item 22, column 2, and also sum of items 58 through 60 .
-2243 000 58 Sales of goods 59 Investment income included in gross operating revenues.
-Include ALL interest and dividends generated by finance and insurance subsidiaries or units 1 2245 000 60 Sales of services, total - Sum of items 61 and 62 1 61 To U.S. persons or entities 1 62 To foreign persons or entities 1
+57 Total sales or gross operating revenues, excluding sales taxes - Equals item 22, column 2, and also sum of items 58 through 60 000 58 Sales of goods 1 000 59 Investment income included in gross operating revenues.
+Include ALL interest and dividends generated by finance and insurance subsidiaries or units.
+000 60 Sales of services, total - Sum of items 61 and 62 000 61 To U.S. persons or entities 000 62 To foreign persons or entities 1 000